akauppi/svelte-spinner/README.md

 >![](.images/example-screenshot.png)

-<font size="+2" color=red>tbd.
-DOES NOT WORK</font>

 ## Developing

-While you're running the `npm run dev`, changes to the code should be reflected in the app.
-Try to change something.
+While you're running the `npm run dev`, changes to the code *should* be reflected in the app.
+Try to change something within the component, e.g. double the thickness.

+>Note: Currently, changes don't seem to auto-propagate.
+You'll have to refresh the browser. <!-- tbd. -->

 <!-- tbd.